 Online Master of Arts in Education

-Ready to broaden your knowledge and develop a unique identity as an educator?
-If so, the online master’s in education enables you to customize your coursework based on your professional goals.
+Are you ready to broaden your knowledge and develop a unique identity as an educator?
+The online Master of Arts in education from Arizona State University enables you to customize your coursework based on your professional goals.
 You’ll choose two focal areas and gain a broad perspective of current educational practices and challenges in the field.

 Quick facts